written by Allison Goins, Ph.D. | Published on May 5th, 2021 at 6:00 pm

 Choosing the Right Hyaluronic Acid Fillers

-Moreover, the amount of synthetic crosslinker in the hyaluronic acid fillers impacts the ease of injection.
+Additionally, the amount of synthetic crosslinker in the hyaluronic acid fillers impacts the ease of injection.
 It also determines the size of the injection needle and the type of tissue the hyaluronic acid is injected into.
-Most reputable companies that sell hyaluronic acid fillers offer a variety of options for different body areas, such as lips versus cheeks, tailored to the amount of synthetic crosslinker.
+Most reputable companies that sell hyaluronic acid fillers offer various options for different body areas, such as lips versus cheeks, tailored to the amount of synthetic crosslinker.

 The Science of Hyaluronic Acid Fillers